Jewish Community Foundation of Greater Hartford Inc

 Based on the Foundation's documented guidance, successful applications demonstrate:

-Strategic Impact Focus: "Focus on the strategic impact of the grant and its alignment with the long-term goals of the program and/or project."
+1. Strategic Impact Focus: "Focus on the strategic impact of the grant and its alignment with the long-term goals of the programme and/or project."
 Grant reviewers require a comprehensive understanding of the "why" behind the proposal, not just the "what."

-Alignment with Priorities: Ensure clear connection to at least one of the Foundation's priority areas: Jewish education, Jewish outreach and engagement, nonprofit capacity building, or seniors and aging.
+8. Alignment with Priorities: Ensure clear connection to at least one of the Foundation's priority areas: Jewish education, Jewish outreach and engagement, nonprofit capacity building, or seniors and ageing.

 Key Takeaways for Grant Writers

-- Think unique, not operational: This Foundation will not fund your ongoing operations; focus proposals on innovative programs, seed funding for new initiatives, or unique opportunities that couldn't happen without their support
+• Think unique, not operational: This Foundation will not fund your ongoing operations; focus proposals on innovative programmes, seed funding for new initiatives, or unique opportunities that couldn't happen without their support

-- Be patient but strategic: With 3-6 month decision timelines and five submission windows per year, plan your application timing carefully; only one application per organization per cycle is allowed
+• Be patient but strategic: With 3-6 month decision timelines and rolling applications, plan your timing carefully; only one application per organisation at a time is allowed

-- Serve Greater Hartford: While some national and international giving occurs, priority focus is on Jewish organizations and programs serving the Greater Hartford area
+• Serve Greater Hartford: While some national and international giving occurs, priority focus is on Jewish organisations and programmes serving the Greater Hartford area

-- Show transformation potential: Particularly for Innovation Grants up to $125,000, demonstrate how your program will create positive transformation and fill a genuine service gap in the community
+• Show transformation potential: Particularly for Innovation Grants up to $125,000, demonstrate how your programme will create positive transformation and fill a genuine service gap in the community

-- Leverage their resources: The Foundation operates a Center for Innovative Philanthropy - consider how their capacity-building support could complement grant funding for maximum organizational impact
+• Leverage their resources: The Foundation operates a Centre for Innovative Philanthropy - consider how their capacity-building support could complement grant funding for maximum organisational impact

 References